choishingwan/PRS-Tutorial/docs/base.md

 - **INFO**: The imputation information score
 - **OR**: The effect size estimate of the SNP, if the outcome is binary/case-control.
 If the outcome is continuous or treated as continuous then this will be the BETA

-!!!
-Important
-    Some GWAS results files do not make clear which allele is the effect allele and which the non-effect allele.
-    If the incorrect assumption is made in computing the PRS, then the effect of the PRS in the target data will be in the wrong direction.

-    To avoid misleading conclusions the effect allele from the base (GWAS) data must be known.

 # QC checklist: Base data

 Below we perform QC on these base data according to the 'QC checklist' in the guide paper, which we recommend that users follow each time they perform a PRS analysis: